arbor-sim/arbor/doc/co_interconnectivity.rst

 Connections in Arbor are defined in two steps:

 1. Create **Source** and **Target** on two cells: a source defined on one cell, and a target defined on another.
-2. Declare the connection in the :ref:`recipe <modelrecipe>`: with a source and target idenfied using :gen:`cell_member`, a connection delay and a connection weight.
+2. Declare the connection in the :ref:`recipe <modelrecipe>`: with a source and target identified using :gen:`cell_member`, a connection delay and a connection weight.

 .. _modelgapjunctions: